TechCircuitBreakdown/Time-till-christmas-Esp32/README.md

 also change the 2023 to the year you are in, may be automated in future christmasDate.Year = 2023 - 1970;

+After everything is set up upload the code and plug it in power, it should work.